 DM: We’ve seen a lot of international coordination as well from the central banks.
-Less so regarding politics in general, but central banking co-operation seems to be functioning pretty well internationally.
-These extensions of the swap lines, for example, happened relatively quickly.
+These extensions of the swap lines for example, happened relatively quickly.
 We all know the Fed is the central bank for the US, not for the world, but in some ways you’ve been very quick to capitalise on and live up to the international expectations that different parts of the world do place in you.
-Was that also all predetermined, would you say, or was that a sudden burst of blood to the head that made the Fed suddenly much more international?
+Was that also all predetermined, or a sudden burst of blood to the head that made the Fed suddenly much more international?

 JB: We learned from 2007-09 that the swap lines are quite important.
 Obviously, it’s an international dollar funding issue, but we had standing swap lines with a number of major central banks around the world.
 The question was always, to what extent do you want to extend these swap line arrangements to other central banks, and we’ve come upon a good solution to that.
 We did extend to other central banks, but then in addition to that we created a facility where foreign entities can come directly to the New York Fed and swap out their Treasury securities for dollars.
 And this is a way to get dollar funding in other parts of the world where it’s needed, so that calmed markets quite a bit again.

-DM: Well, that’s right.
-And of course, it’s also extraordinarily expensive, isn’t it?
+DM: It’s also extraordinarily expensive, isn’t it?
 If you just shift to where we are now, the deficit will clearly rise to 10%-11% of GDP.
 There’s a huge amount of funding that will have to be done.
 This is just while we’re in this present phase, but as you say it cannot last forever.
-There’s clearly a trade-off, isn’t there, between knocking everything on the head in this great blanket way, as you say, and the costs in even the world’s reserve currency cannot go on forever like this.
 You say it’s a 90-day issue.
-Are you reasonably confident that with this emergence from lockdown, which we’re seeing in very different pace in different parts of the US, we will in, say, another 90 days be in a better place and we’ll see some sort of gradual recovery starting to take shape in the third quarter?
+Are you reasonably confident that with this emergence from lockdown, we will in, say, another 90 days, be in a better place and we’ll see some sort of gradual recovery starting to take shape in the third quarter?

 JB: I do think that most of the damage will be right here in the second quarter.
 I think the forecasts are for GDP growth at an annual rate to be the most negative of all time.
 But the third quarter will come behind that with probably the highest GDP growth rate at an annual rate of all time as well.
 In some sense, you’ll have a very negative quarter followed by a group of positive quarters.
-Wall Street has the second quarter in the US being, you know on the order of a -40% at an annual rate.
-That’s a staggering figure and way beyond anything that was experienced in the post-war era in the US.
-And then the third quarter will probably be just the opposite, some big ‘plus’ number.
+Wall Street has the second quarter in the US being on the order of a -40% at an annual rate.
+That’s a staggering figure and way beyond anything that was experienced in the post-war era.
+And then the third quarter will probably be just the opposite, a big ‘plus’ number.

 We do have an example of a country that had exactly this happen, which is China.
 It makes perfect sense.
 You’re asking these businesses to shut down.
 You’re asking people to stay at home.
 Of course, you don’t get very much output during that period and then you tell people that they can come back to work under certain safety restrictions.
 You’re going to get more output and it’s going to look like a high growth rate.
 I think macroeconomists have had a hard time getting their head around this shock and how different it is from all these past shocks that we’ve experienced.
 This is not the same thing and the numbers are way off the scale.
 We have to think about it a little bit differently than we have in other types of shocks.

-DM: You’ve been helpful in some recent interviews by putting this into context of other pandemics, like in 1957 or 1968.
-Just staying for a while on this idea that it may not work and that the 90-day limit may be breached and we may be back into another scenario of a second wave or even a third wave.
-What other tools that the Fed have?
+DM: What other tools does the Fed have?
 Are you just going to continue to use your unconventional tools?
-You’re up to a balance sheet of about $6tn.
+You’re up to a balance sheet of around $6tn.
 Could you go into negative rates?
-I know this is an often-posed question to you, Jim.
 What other tools do you have in the box in case things do take a turn for the worse?

 JB: We’ve talked about negative rates on and off over the years.
 It’s not a good solution in the US.
-We have different short-term funding markets than either Europe or Japan, and I don’t think it’s a very good option for the US.
-I also think that the track record is mixed both in Japan and in Europe as far as the success of negative rates, you’ll get an argument on that, but it doesn’t look like a panacea, that’s for sure.
+We have different short-term funding markets than either Europe or Japan.
+The track record is mixed both in Japan and in Europe as far as the success of negative rates.
+It doesn’t look like a panacea.
 Probably more likely is a quantitative easing programme more explicit than what we have today in an attempt to keep rates low.
 I don’t think that this is really an interest rate story right now.
 Markets are not really hanging on questions about where rates are going to go.
 Everyone understands rates are going to stay where they are for quite a while.
 Maybe when we get into the second half of the year, we’ll get more sensitivity to rate policy.
-But right now, I think everyone just understands that we move the policy rate to zero and it’s going to stay there and that’s that.

 JB: I certainly wouldn’t worry about it at the moment.
 I don’t think normalisation worked all that well.
-When we were first talking about normalisation I was an advocate, but as it went on I started to wonder what were we trying to do with normalisation policy, because the entire time, inflation was actually running below target, so we were raising rates with inflation below target and we were having a hard time getting it toward target.
-It just became less and less clear what we were trying to accomplish and that made me think that it wasn’t that good of a policy, so I switched and started to argue against it.
+When we were first talking about it, I was an advocate.
+But as it went on, I started to wonder what were we trying to do with normalisation policy.
+The entire time, inflation was running below target, so we were raising rates with inflation below target and we were having a hard time getting it toward target.
+It just became less and less clear what we were trying to accomplish.
+That made me think that it wasn’t that good of a policy, so I started to argue against it.
 Japan and Europe are staying at low rates for the foreseeable future and I think the US will be right alongside them in this circumstance.

 DM: Do you think that the unemployment numbers will get to a size where this is going to really cause social unrest?
 We are off the scale in terms of the unemployment rate.
 I think even in the Great Depression, we had 25% unemployment.
 Now on some levels it is going to be 30%.